-Each candidate shall be examined by two or more examiners, at least one of whom shall be an external examiner.
-A candidate shall be subject to assessment in respect of each year of study.
+5.1 A candidate shall be subject to assessment in respect of each year of study.

 This assessment shall be based upon the candidate's performance during the year in research, course work and clinical placements as prescribed by the Head of School (or nominee).
 It will require evidence of substantial industry and application.

-6 YEAR ASSESSMENT

-6.1 At the end of each year of study, the examiners shall review the candidate's overall performance during that year and shall: (1) If all the assessment criteria for that year have been satisfied, allow a candidate to proceed to the next year of the course (if at the end of Years 1 or 2) or (if at the end of Year 3) to be considered for the award of the degree in accordance with regulation 10 below;

-(2) If all the assessment criteria for that year have not been satisfied, act in accordance with Regulations 6.2 - 6.4 10 below.

-- 6.2 In all years an opportunity for re-assessment of any failed component(s) may be permitted by the examiners on one occasion only, provided always that: (1) Two failed clinical placements at either first assessment or reassessment shall represent an outright failure of the course.
+- 5.2 At the end of each year of study, the Board of Examiners shall review the candidate's overall performance during that year and shall: - (1) If all the assessment criteria for that year have been satisfied, allow a candidate to proceed to the next year of the course (if at the end of Years 1 or 2) or (if at the end of Year 3) to be considered for the award of the degree in - accordance with regulation 10 below: - (2) If all the assessment criteria for that year have not been satisfied, act in accordance with Regulations 5.3-5.5 below. - 5.3 In all years an opportunity for re-assessment of any failed component(s) may be permitted by the examiners on one occasion only, provided always that: - (1) Two failed clinical placements at either first assessment or reassessment shall represent an outright failure of the course.
 This may happen in one of two ways: - a) Placement A is failed at first attempt and is then failed at second attempt (Re-assessment) - b) Placement A is failed at first attempt and passed at second attempt (Reassessment) but then placement X is failed at first attempt.
-Where repetition is allowed the Board of Examiners will specify particular goals that need to be attained.

-(2) If considering the Year 3 thesis and/or its oral presentation to be unsatisfactory, the examiners may make recommendations to the Board of the School for consideration in accordance with Regulation 8 below.

-- 6.3 Failure in the first assessment of half or more of the assessment components as specified by the Head of School (or nominee) in any one year of study shall represent outright failure of the course. - 6.4 In circumstances where a re-assessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, in Years 1 and 2, the examiners may permit a candidate to proceed to the next year of the course, and in Year 3 to complete outstanding requirements of the programme on condition that (1) The reasonable proceed and completed as according to the programme of the programme of the course.

-(1) The re-assessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and

-(2) The examiners shall consider the outcome of the re-assessment at the earliest feasible opportunity.

-6.5 A candidate who fails to satisfy the examiners in any re-assessment of work completed in any year and conducted in accordance with Regulations 6.2 -6.4 above shall normally be required to withdraw from the University.
+Where repetition is allowed the Board of Examiners will specify particular goals that need to be attained. - (2) If considering the Year 3 thesis and/or its oral presentation to be unsatisfactory, the examiners may make recommendations to the Board of the School for consideration in accordance with Regulation 8.5 below. - 5.4 Failure in the first assessment of half or more of the assessment components as specified by the Head of School (or nominee) in any one year of study shall represent outright failure of the course. - In circumstances where a re-assessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, in Years 1 and 2, the examiners may permit a candidate to proceed to the next year of the course, and in Year 3 to complete outstanding requirements of the programme on condition that - (1) The re-assessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and - (2) The examiners shall consider the outcome of the re-assessment at the earliest feasible opportunity. - 5.6 A candidate who fails to satisfy the examiners in any re-assessment of work completed in any year and conducted in accordance with Regulations 5.3-5.5 above shall normally be required to withdraw from the University.

-7.1 The final assessment shall include a research thesis of up to 40,000 words, which shall be a report of original investigations and should represent a significant contribution to the development of understanding and an oral examination on the thesis.
+6.1 The final assessment shall include a research thesis of up to 40,000 words, which shall be a report of original investigations and should represent a significant contribution to the development of understanding in the field of Clinical Psychology and an oral examination on the thesis.